Hey, your browser is out of date!

 Drottning Victorias Orlogshem

 An inexpensive night's sleep is not easy to find in Stockholm, but this waterfront B&B offers everything you will need for a very good price.
 It is a converted sailor's house and so you can expect lots of nautical touches throughout.
 It's also popular with local sea-goers and members of the Swedish military.
-Centrally located and offering free Wi-Fi and a traditional Swedish cold breakfast, the price of around £90 a night is not the only appealing factor.
+Centrally located and offering free Wi-Fi and a traditional Swedish cold breakfast.

 Quality Hotel Globe